Cross Schedule Conflicts

 Go to the schedule in which this unavailability was added, hover over it, and click on the garbage icon in order to delete it:

-In the schedule, the absence conflicts will be shown by a red flag with an exclamation point and when hovering over it we will see that “the user is unavailable at this time” and the details of the shift that was assigned to him regardless of the absence of the user.
+In the schedule, the time off conflicts will be shown by a red flag with an exclamation point and when hovering over it we will see that “the user is unavailable at this time” and the details of the shift that was assigned to him regardless of the absence of the user.

 How do we solve this type of conflict?